 Opening Your Volunteer Card Claim

 All claims must be filed within 30 days of the incident.
-To get started, there are two different routes that you can take:
+To get started, there are three different routes that you can take:

-The easiest way to open a claim is to send us an email with your travel information.
+One way to open a claim is by sending us an email.
+Please provide a brief explanation of the incident so that we can best assist in getting your claim open.
 Once we receive your email, you can expect a response from our Customer Care Team within 1 business day.
 We will open a claim for you online and send you an email with instructions on how to finalize your claim and send your documents to the underwriter.

 If you wish to open a claim over the phone, this can be done by calling our Customer Care team during business hours, Monday through Friday, from 8:30 am – 5:00 pm CST.